rackerlabs/design-system/_component_design/key-value-pairs.md

 ### Text wrapping

-Restrict text wrapping to two columns for key labels, and four columns for data values.
+Restrict text wrapping to two columns for key labels and four columns for data values.

 {% endcolumn %}